mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Inception/Inception.md

 ![CrossOrigin](./assets/CrossOrigin.jpg "CrossOrigin")

--> In these <script> tags, the crossorigin attribute indicates that the JavaScript files (React and ReactDOM) are being loaded from an external CDN — unpkg.com, which is a different domain from your website.
+-> In these <script> tags, the crossorigin attribute indicates that the JavaScript files (React & ReactDOM) are being loaded from an external CDN — unpkg.com, which is a different domain from your website.
 This makes it a cross-origin request.

 -> The crossorigin attribute helps the browser handle this request securely.
 It allows the browser to verify whether the CDN permits such access based on CORS (Cross-Origin Resource Sharing) rules.